mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For a KeyPackageRef, the `value` input is the encoded KeyPackage, and the ciphersuite specified in the KeyPackage determines the KDF used.
-For a ProposalRef, the `value` input is the MLSMessageContentAuth carrying the proposal.
+For a ProposalRef, the `value` input is the MLSAuthenticatedContent carrying the proposal.
 In the latter two cases, the KDF is determined by the group's ciphersuite.